iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 ## I have White Screen of Dead
 This happens in general with the portable Version on Windows.
 Please try to use the unpacked version.
 That works for sure and has been tested.
+This issue is fixed in v2.4.3.
+If you still get an error, please report.

+## I can't run the app because Mac blocks the app
+Because I haven't signed my app yet with a paid apple certificate that happens.
+Once you tried to open it mac blocks it, that is correct.
+You can check your System `Preferences > Security > General`
+There should be the app listed as blocked.
+You can explicity allow it then to run.
+Don't worry.
+My app is clean and open source.
+Once I get money for the certificate I will fix that.

+## I can't run the app because windows blocks the app
+Even windows need a paid certificate to have it signed.
+Same circumstance as on mac.
+Extend the window and allow the app to be run.
+Again.
+Don't worry.
+My app is clean.
+Once I get money for the certificate I will fix that.

 ## Playstation not available
 We can not connect to the RPI on PS4.